 Park Upgrades & Development

 The City is committed to maintaining the vitality of its parks and natural areas.
-This involves upgrading parks in established areas, as well as planning and designing parks for new neighborhoods.
+This involves upgrading parks in established areas, as well as planning and designing parks for new neighbourhoods.

 Park Upgrades

-The City’s Park Upgrade Program makes improvements to established neighborhood parks to address deficiencies and bring parks up to current standards.
-The following parks are scheduled to be upgraded this year:
+The City’s Park Upgrade Program funds improvements to established neighbourhood parks to address deficiencies and bring them up to current standards.
+The parks listed below are either scheduled for upgrades or are in the process of establishing following recent improvements:

 This project is funded in part by the Government of Canada’s Natural Infrastructure Fund.